11 Things You Can Fix Today for Saving a Failing Relationship

 1. Rebuilding Emotional Safety

 Emotional safety is a better predictor of long-term stability than compatibility alone.
-You can begin to approach talks with less defensiveness and more curiosity once you recognise how important this is.
+You can begin to approach talks with less defensiveness and more curiosity once you recognize how important this is.
 Instead of just responding to your partner’s emotions, you might show them that you are genuinely attempting to understand them.
 Walls that have built up over time may begin to fall with just that change.

 2. Addressing Communication Gaps Before They Grow